Relevance of the Basset history term for Lagrangian particle dynamics: Background

-with $U$, $L$ and $Re_f$ being the flow velocity and timescales and the corresponding flow Reynolds number.
-The experimential Stokes number is slightly different from the non-dimensional $S$ we prescribe here.
-Experimentalists tend to use $S_{\textrm{exp}}$, which also incorporates the density ratio, to examine how closely the particle follows the flow~\cite{Bourgoin2017}.
-This Stokes number arises as a prefactor of the Stokes drag term, not mingled with the added mass term, in the non-dimensionalized Maxey-Riley equation and is widely used in the literature~\cite{OuelletteEtAl2008}.
-It allows to account for non-Stokesian drag when $Re > 1$ by using the expression $S_{\textrm{exp}} = f \cdot \frac{a^2}{\nu}\frac{\rho_p}{\rho_f} \frac{1}{T}$, where $f$ is a factor that depends on the particle Reynolds number $f = f(Re_p)$~\cite{HofmannEtAl2022}.
-For our density ratios of $\beta = \rho_p/\rho_f = 2/3$ and $\beta = 4/3$, a value of $S_{\textrm{exp}} = 10$ as studied by Olivieri et al.~\cite{Olivieri2014} corresponds to a Stokes number as used in this article of $S = 22.50$ and $S = 11.25$ respectively.
+with $T$ being the flow time scale calculated by a typical flow velocity and length scale $U$, $L$ which can be reordered to give a flow Reynolds number $Re_f$.
+The experimental Stokes number is slightly different from the nondimensional $S$ we prescribe here.
+It arises as a prefactor of the Stokes drag term, formulated without the added mass term, in the nondimensionalized Maxey-Riley equation and is widely used in the literature~\cite{OuelletteEtAl2008, HofmannEtAl2022}.
+It allows to account for non-Stokesian drag when $Re > 1$ by using the expression $S_{\textrm{exp}} = f \cdot \frac{a^2}{\nu}\frac{\rho_p}{\rho_f} \frac{1}{T}$, where $f$ is a factor that depends on the particle Reynolds number $f = f(Re_p)$.~\cite{HofmannEtAl2022}

-The MRE is derived from Newton's second law for the particle movement and a velocity field approximation of the influence of the particle on the local flow from potential flow theory under creeping flow assumption.
-This implies that the validity of the formula is only guaranteed for low particle Reynolds numbers with low relative velocities.
+The MRE is derived from Newton's second law for particle movement and a velocity field by approximating the influence of the particle on the local flow from potential flow theory under creeping flow assumption.
+This implies that the validity of the model is only guaranteed for low particle Reynolds numbers with low relative velocities.
 Terms on the right hand side of equation~\eqref{eq:MRE} correspond to different forces acting on the particle.
 Term~\eqref{eq:MRE:1} are the forces acting on a particle in an unperturbed fluid lumped up with the added mass effect.
 Term~\eqref{eq:MRE:2} is the Stokes drag.
 Term~\eqref{eq:MRE:3}, the so-called Basset History Term (BHT), accounts for the effects of the lagging boundary layer around the sphere~\cite{langlois2015asymptotic}.